aalexmrt/react-invoices-app/README.md

 Project designed to simplify the process of generating and emailing invoices.
 Web application developed with React, implements a responsive design using NextUI components, styled with Tailwind CSS and integrates a custom API.
 This is a migration for a previous Django project [source code](https://github.com/aalexmrt/django-invoices-generator/) to implement good practices and better user experience.

 ## Project Features
-Invoice Generation: Create professional invoices effortlessly.
+**Invoice Generation:** Create professional invoices effortlessly.
-Email Integration: Send invoices via email directly from the application.
+**Email Integration:** Send invoices via email directly from the application.
-User-Friendly Interface: Intuitive design based on NextUI for a smooth user experience.
+**User-Friendly Interface:** Intuitive design based on NextUI for a smooth user experience.
-Custom API Connectivity: Connects to a custom API to extend functionality.
+**Custom API Connectivity:** Connects to a custom API to extend functionality.
-Migration from Django: This project is a migration from a previous Django-based system, enabling the implementation of best practices and improved user interactions.
+**Migration from Django:** This project is a migration from a previous Django-based system, enabling the implementation of best practices and improved user interactions.

 ## Installation
-Clone the repository: git clone [repository_url] Install dependencies: npm install
+Clone the repository:
+`git clone git@github.com:aalexmrt/react-invoices-app.git`
+Install dependencies:
+`npm install`
-Start the development server: npm start
+`Start the development server: npm start`

 ## How to Contribute
 Community contributions are encouraged!
 To contribute to the React Invoices App, follow these steps: